quantstamp/InsightsNetwork_Review/README.md

 ## Code Documentation

 We noted that majority of the functions were self-explanatory.
 Standard documentation tags (such as `@dev`, `@param`, and `@returns`) were missing.
-We recommend adding these tags for as a best practice and for documenting assumptions.
+We recommend adding these tags as a best practice and for documenting the assumptions.

 The functional specification explains that 0.25 ETH <= (the first amount sent) <= 50 ETH.
 The contract allows for flexibility and does not strictly follow the specification.
 We do not see any issue, but if the min and max contributions are known upfront, they could be defined as constants in the contract.
 Alternatively, a short comment explaning the need for flexibility would be helpful.